Perspective | The Nationals didn’t seek this pain, but they might be growing from it

 But if the Nats ever get healthy — and they may not — and the rest of the high-spending or very talented teams in the NL East don’t run away with the division race, this is going to be one ornery team to shake off your tail.

-Asked if he took satisfaction in being 7-9, Manager Dave Martinez said, “I’d much prefer being 9-7 — over .500.
+Asked whether he took satisfaction in being 7-9, Manager Dave Martinez said, “I’d much prefer being 9-7 — over .500.
 Like I just told ‘em again [after Wednesday’s 1-0 win]: Keep playin’, keep grinding.
 That’s who we are.”

-To the Nats, for the last decade, that has always been the focus: Concentrate on playing the game right, every game, every pitch, and never complain.
+To the Nats, for the past decade, that has always been the focus: Concentrate on playing the game right, every game, every pitch, and never complain.
 Of course, it doesn’t always work.
 The mini-2020 season was a bust.

-But small-bore vision is the only way to ignore the absences of Soto and Strasburg, as well as that of fourth starter Jon Lester, a 193-game winner who is still one more rehab start away from returning after his quarantine.
+But small-bore vision is the only way to ignore the absences of Soto and Strasburg, as well as that of fourth starter Jon Lester, a 193-game winner who is still one more rehab start from returning after his quarantine.

 The list never stops.
 The bullpen is without two of its five best arms, Suero and Harris, whose 2.85 career ERA is the lowest on the staff, including Scherzer.

-Yet right now, if a crystal ball said Strasburg’s injury is just one of his familiar miss-a-few-starts snags with no lasting effects, there would be very little about this team that time — and a couple more weeks — wouldn’t fix.
+Yet right now, if a crystal ball said Strasburg’s injury is just one of his familiar miss-a-few-starts snags with no lasting effects, there would be very little about this team that time — and a couple of more weeks — wouldn’t fix.

 Scherzer’s rolling.
-Corbin’s six shutout innings Tuesday night show he’s not hurt and has probably found his rhythm.
+Corbin’s six scoreless innings Tuesday night show he’s not hurt and has probably found his rhythm.
 Strasburg was a beast in his first start.
 If that is who he is when he gets back, then all the valid concerns about the Big Three get little.

-Then we look forward to Lester’s arrival as well more of the good work that Joe Ross and Erick Fedde provided in three of their five starts.
+Then we look forward to Lester’s arrival as well as more of the good work that Joe Ross and Erick Fedde provided in three of their five starts.

-MLB’s 162 games often seem to contain several “seasons” within them.
-As with the Nats in 2019, we do not see one team, but several different forms of that team, healing or crumbling, evolving or dissolving.
+MLB’s 162 games often seem to contain several seasons within them.
+As with the Nats in 2019, we do not see one team but several different forms of that team, healing or crumbling, evolving or dissolving.

 The Nats, as the critic chorus, including me, will tell you, have a rotation with some graying beards and a defense that could make the Pope curse.
-But, if relief arms don’t fall off before Harris and Suero return, they have the potential for an excellent bullpen — two years after the nightmare of ’19.
+But if relief arms don’t fall off before Harris and Suero return, they have the potential for an excellent bullpen — two years after the nightmare of ’19.

 Free agent lefty Brad Hand, Daniel Hudson and Harris have all been closers.
 Suero, like Harris, has reverse splits, which make him almost a southpaw.
 Tanner Rainey and maybe Kyle Finnegan, too, have power fastball-slider combos, plus the occasional change-up, which resemble Hudson’s arsenal, though the vet has better command.
 Add multi-inning ex-starters Fedde and Austin Voth.